How Much Does HFI InDepth Cost?

 Bank vs. Book!
 Reconciling Actual/Actual Custodial Accounts

 This course covers Actual/Actual loans, the remittance type that applies to most loans sold to Fannie Mae for cash.
 You will learn how to handle deposits and withdrawals for custodial accounts, initiate P&I remittances to Fannie Mae, track custodial account activity, and perform monthly reconciliations of cashbooks.
-Save the date for one of the upcoming sessions.
 For more information and to register, select the class times:

 Investor Reporting with Confidence: Best Practices for Reconciling Actual/Actual Loans